AlaaMuha/TaxonomyofProductSustainability/README.md

 ## Contents

 - `TPS Glossary V1.csv`: The taxonomy data used in our study.
-- `Supplementary Material.pdf`: Detailed descriptions of the data acquisition processes and product description examples.
+- `Supplementary Material.pdf`:
+       * Detailed descriptions of the data acquisition processes and product description examples.
        * The process of augmenting expert sustainability knowledge with textual description in one dataset.
-       * Examples of product descriptions from Amazon that exhibit potential four different cognitive biases.
+       * Examples of product descriptions from Amazon that exhibit two potential cognitive biases.
 These examples are provided to illustrate how cognitive biases could be triggerd by product descriptions.

 ## How to Use